 - BetRivers Sportsbook

 - DRF Sportsbook

 - Tipico Sportsbook

 Since both online and retail sports betting launched in Iowa on the same day, retail wagering has always sort of taken a back seat.
 That doesn’t mean that bettors won’t find plenty of retail options in the state because there is a complete list available.

-The casinos in the state were all given the opportunity to apply for a retail sports betting license, and that has happened.
+The casinos in the state were all allowed to apply for a retail sports betting license, and that has happened.
 Some of these casinos are commercial properties, but there are also some Native American or tribal casinos as well.

 All sports betting license applications must go through the Iowa Racing and Gaming Commission before they can be granted a license.

-Here is a list of the land-locked locations that offer retail sports betting in the state of Iowa:
+Here is a list of the retail locations that offer retail sports betting in the state of Iowa:

 - Ameristar Casino